json-schema-faker/json-schema-faker/docs/TESTING.md

 ### Unit tests

 - They just validate the building blocks from the entire library
-- We're using `mocha` and `chai` so the worflow would be very familiar
+- We're using `mocha` and `chai` so the workflow would be very familiar

 > Much stuff from the internals are not covered by unit-tests yet, PRs for increasing that are very welcome!